pannous/jeannie-webclient/README.md

  * "Is there a traffic jam in Berlin?"
 And then: "What is the weather there?"
  * ... and much more!

+If you are not sure what to ask Jeannie, then click on the Examples-Tab and click some of the examples!
+More examples are given in the API documentation below.

 # Local Setup